roberttwomey/DSC180A-Quantifying-Style/README.md

 # DSC180A-Quantifying-Style

-How can we use image analysis and visual feature extraction to meaningfully quantify and describe works of art?
+How can we use image analysis and visual feature extraction to meaningfully describe works of art?

 ## Schedule